 - is relatively easy to understand with practical instructions

 - provides an opportunity to ask questions

 - teaches us how to transform ourselves, to live dynamically to our fullest potential

-In addition to the Master Gita Master Life course, we will also be using The Holy Geeta by Swami Chinmayananda as our resources and guides while pursuing this study.
+In addition to the Master Gita Master Life course, we will also be using The Holy Geeta by Swami Chinmayananda as our resource and guide while pursuing this study.
 I look forward to sharing reflections and more resources throughout the study.